pignoniG/cognitive_analysis_tool/ReadME.md

 ### Record Luminance without a computer

-Once the Real Time Clock is set and the mciorcontroller is flashed with the correct software and you have inserted a formatted (FAT32) micro SD card, you only need to power op the Micro controller to start logging.
+Once the Real Time Clock is set and the micro-controller is flashed with the correct software and you have inserted a formatted (FAT32) micro SD card, you only need to power op the Micro controller to start logging.
 Once finished disconnect the power and connect the SD card to your computer to retrive the data.

 ### Prepare a Pupil Recording